HP TECH TAKES /...

 So how do you set up dual monitors with Windows 10?
 It’s actually quite simple.
 If Windows doesn’t automatically extend your desktop - meaning you can’t move tabs from one monitor to the next or it only mirrors your display - you can get your workstation up and running in a few clicks.

-Choose the primary PC you’ll be working from and arrange them in the same spatial order as they appear in front of you so your mouse movements intuitively carry over from one screen to the next.
-Select the drop down menu under the Multiple Displays section and select Extend These Displays.
+- Choose the primary PC you’ll be working from and arrange them in the same spatial order as they appear in front of you so your mouse movements intuitively carry over from one screen to the next

 You’ll now be able to have different programs and windows open on your separate screens.
 If you later want to only see content on your primary or secondary monitor, this drop-down menu allows you to select that viewing option as well.